porrey/EEPROM-Storage/README.md

 ## Overview ##
 The EEPROM Storage library provides the ability to access variables stored in EEPROM just as if they were stored in normal RAM.

-Once defined, a variable can be used in in the same manner as it's underlying type.
+Once defined, a variable can be used in in the same manner as its underlying type.
 For example, a variable defined as an integer (int) would be defined as follows:

     int i = 0;